Kay Francis- Queen of pleasure

 Kay Francis did continue to make films after the Code was enforced,but they were stripped of the fun and general naughtiness of her pre-Code fare.
 Her most famous role post-Code was as Florence Nightingale in White Angel.
 She became queen of the “weepies” — what modern audiences would call tearjerkers.
 In 1936 she signed an even bigger contract with Warner, but a few flops, personal problems, and Warner Brothers themselves killed Kay’s career.
 Warners had signed Bette Davis and, by the late 1930’s, they wanted to get out of the expensive contract they gave Kay and make Bette Davis their new star.
 Afraid of being poor, as she was in childhood, Kay was not about to break her contract.
 The studio gave her one horrible film after another in an effort to push her into breaking her contract so they wouldn’t have to pay her off.
 Kay finished out her contract, then signed a deal with poverty-row studio, Monogram, to produce three films for herself — a first for a female star.
 She produced and starred in Allotment Wives, a noir that was a little too much like another hit film that year, Mildred Pierce.
 Allotment Wives isn't a bad film, and it's clear that if things had gone a little differently, Kay could have had a revitalized career as a noir actress.
 She was active in the war effort, going on tour to entertain troops.
 She starred in Four Jills and a Jeep - a movie made about their experiences while on that tour - and then returned to the stage for the rest of her career.

 Below: Kay Francis during the Code.
-Give Me Your Heart with George Brent, Florence Nightingale, and Allotment Wives, which Kay produced in 1945.
+Give Me Your Heart with George Brent, As Florence Nightingale in The White Angel, and Allotment Wives, which Kay produced in 1945.